 Johnson City, Kingsport and Bristol are part of the Tri-Cities Tennessee/Virginia region -- the nation's first "All America City" region with a population exceeding 482,930.
-Counties in ETSU's service area in the Tri-Cities consist of Carter, Cocke, Greene, Hamblen, Hancock, Hawkins, Jefferson, Johnson, Sevier, Sullivan, Unicoi and Washington in Tennessee and Scott and Washington counties in Virginia.
-Johnson City, a progressive city with a population of over 58,000, is located close to the state lines of Virginia, Kentucky, West Virginia, North Carolina and
+Counties in ETSU's service area consist of Carter, Cocke, Greene, Hamblen, Hancock, Hawkins, Jefferson, Johnson, Sevier, Sullivan, Unicoi and Washington in Tennessee, as well as Lee, Scott and Washington in Virginia, and Ashe, Avery, Haywood, Madison, Mitchell, Watauga and Yancey in North Carolina.
+Johnson City, a progressive city with a population of 60,000, is located near the state lines of Virginia, Kentucky, West Virginia, North Carolina and South Carolina.

-South Carolina.
 Recreational opportunities abound in this mountain and lake region, including boating, skiing (snow and water), golfing, white water rafting, fishing, jogging, climbing and hiking.
-Interstate highways 26 and 81 provide access to the area as does the Tri-Cities Regional Airport.
+Interstate highways 26 and 81 provide immediate access to the area as does the Tri-Cities Regional Airport.